Yemen national football team: 2010s

 However, in 2013, Yemen would participate in the 21st Arabian Gulf Cup, and they would record their worst run in the tournament where they were grouped with Kuwait, Saudi Arabia, and Iraq.
 They didn't record any goal and conceded six goals losing all three games.

 As recent record showed, the Yemenis finished with their worst World Cup qualification campaign for the 2014 World Cup.
 They faced Iraq which they lost 2–0.
 The return leg was played in the United Arab Emirates due to the civil unrest in Yemen.
 This match saw Yemen and Iraq play out to a draw which ended Iraq going through 2–0 on aggregate and thus knocking Yemen out in the knock-out stages.

 In December 2013, they sunk to their lowest rank ever on the FIFA rankings at 179th.
 From the start of January 2013 to December 2013, they lost half of what they had previously, going down nearly 50 points.
 This calling came for the Yemen Football Association to make a serious signing, when they signed Vladimir Petrović as the coach who had experience in Europe as a player and of Red Star Belgrade fame.
-Unfortunately, due to his contract extending for just a year, Vladmir Petrović quit as Yemen's manager in May 2014.
+Vladmir Petrović quit as Yemen's manager in May 2014.

 Because of this, Yemen dropped to their lowest and worst in Yemen's football: 186th.
 In preparation for the 22nd Arabian Gulf Cup, they hired Czech youth teams' manager Miroslav Soukup to attempt to revive the national team.
 Once again, Yemen was eliminated without winning a match, but for the first time in their Gulf Cup history, they didn't finish last.

+Debut at the 2019 AFC Asian Cup

 The 2018 FIFA World Cup qualification happened with the outbreak of the civil war, leaving majority of the national team's players and staff to escape to Djibouti by boat, which made headline by the media.
 Yemen only managed to defeat two opponents, Pakistan and the Philippines, while they lost to other opponents, thus Yemen ended their qualification with bottom record.
-However, since the failure, Yemen has begun their resurgence.
-During the 2019 AFC Asian Cup qualification, which was the first attempt of Yemen to qualify to the tournament as an unified nation, Yemen has defeated Tajikistan, while maintaining other draws.
+During the 2019 AFC Asian Cup qualification, which was the first attempt of Yemen to qualify to the tournament as an unified nation, Yemen has defeated Tajikistan 2–1 on 23 March 2017, while maintaining four consecutive draws against Nepal and Philippines.
 Yemen had a big chance to qualify to its first international tournament in its history as a unified country.
-Finally, with the help from the Philippines when the Azkals defeated Tajikistan 2–1 in Manila, Yemen had finally qualified to the Asian Cup for the first time in its history.
+Finally, with the help from the Philippines when they defeated Tajikistan 2–1 in Manila, Yemen had finally qualified to the 2019 AFC Asian Cup for the first time in its history beating Nepal 2–1 in the last fixtures.